MehranSeyfi16/Linux-Shell/README.md

 The shell is a program that takes some commands from the keyboard and gives them to the operating system to perform.

-THis shell can handle commands which we discuss below and also handles commands which can be handled in linux shell :
+This shell can handle commands which we discuss below and also handles commands which can be handled in linux shell :

 *** we use this syntax for giving commands to this shell:
     nameOfTheCommand givenFile